nicolasluarte/phd_thesis/chapters/thesis_project.md

 ### Quantitative analysis of gene expression

 Mice will be euthanized with isoflurane.
 Brain will be removed and stored at -80 C until hypothalamus dissection.
 RNA will be isolated by using TRIzol (Invitrogen) according to the manufacturer's instructions.
-Primers for prepro-orexin, orexin 1 and orexin 2 receptors will be prepared for real-time quantitative PCR and mRNA quantification according to [@L2MVQGK9#Lazzarino_Etal_2019].
+Primers for prepro-orexin, orexin 1 and orexin 2 receptors will be prepared for real-time quantitative PCR according to [@L2MVQGK9#Lazzarino_Etal_2019].

 ### Materials and instruments